wuboy0307/go-gpdb/README.md

 ```

 + Navigate to [PivNet Edit Profile](https://network.pivotal.io/users/dashboard/edit-profile) and copy the API TOKEN
-+ Open the config.yml and update API TOKEN, and update the other configuration based on the config.yml
++ Open the config.yml and update API TOKEN, and update the other configuration based on your environment like where to download , install etc.

 ```
 API_TOKEN: <API TOKEN>                         # You can get it after login to PivNet